SM227465/MagnetBridge/README.md

 2. Open **Chrome Extensions** page (`chrome://extensions/`).
 3. Enable **Developer mode** (top right corner).
 4. Click **Load unpacked** and select the extension folder.
-5. Enjoy using Magnet Finder! 🎉
+5. Enjoy using Magnet Bridge! 🎉

 ---

 ## 🔧 How to Use

 1. Open a webpage containing torrent magnet links.
-2. Click the **Magnet Finder** extension icon.
+2. Click the **Magnet Bridge** extension icon.
 3. View all extracted magnet links in the popup.
 4. Copy, download, or send torrents to your preferred cloud service. 🚀